Key Takeaways

 Contracts are not the end of a negotiation.
 They are where things get complicated.
 The deals don't end when you go to contract.
 Having a lawyer recording the negotiation makes things easier.
 A contract lawyer will find anything you need to talk about.

-If you need a lawyer to help you with an acquisition, post a job through UpCounsel's marketplace.
+If you need a lawyer to help you with a business acquisition process, post a job through UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.